cocos/cocos-docs/en/shader/ubo-layout.md

 This results in a significant waste of space, and the graphics driver on certain devices may not fully comply with this standard[^3].
 Therefore, Cocos Shader currently chooses a set of strict rules to help eliminate some very subtle runtime issues.

->**Note: Through the [Property Target](pass-parameter-list.md#Properties) mechanism, you can independently edit the specific components off any uniform.
-The types of uniforms do not need to directly correspond to the display in the Inspector panel or the code for assigning runtime parameters.**
+> **Note**: Through the [Property Target](pass-parameter-list.md#Properties) mechanism, you can independently edit the specific components off any uniform.
+The types of uniforms do not need to directly correspond to the display in the Inspector panel or the code for assigning runtime parameters.

 [^1]: [OpenGL 4.5, Section 7.6.2.2, page 137](http://www.opengl.org/registry/doc/glspec45.core.pdf#page=159)